 In addition to his steam engine work, Watt was a man of many other talents – scientific instrument maker, civil engineer, chemist, inventor and member of the renowned Lunar Society.

 During his lifetime he was famous, and after he died he was elevated to the status of a national hero.
 In the last thirty years, however, awareness of Watt has diminished and so the 2019 Bicentenary provided an opportunity to revisit and review his achievements.

 The James Watt Bicentenary Programme

-Supported by the National Lottery Heritage Fund, the James Watt Bicentenary programme will see around 100 different activities and events taking place in the city during 2019 to commemorate, celebrate and explore the life of James Watt and his global legacy.
+Supported by the National Lottery Heritage Fund, the James Watt Bicentenary programme saw around 100 different activities and events taking place in the city during 2019 to commemorate, celebrate and explore the life of James Watt and his global legacy.

-The centrepiece of the Bicentenary year is a major exhibition on James Watt, Watt in the World, which will run from 12 July to 2 November at the Library of Birmingham.
+The centrepiece of the Bicentenary year was a major exhibition on James Watt, Watt in the World, which ran from 12 July to 2 November at the Library of Birmingham.

-The Lunar Society is working with a host of partners to deliver the Bicentenary project, including History West Midlands, Birmingham City Council, The Library of Birmingham, Birmingham Museums Trust, the University of Birmingham, Assay Office Birmingham, the Jewellery Quarter Development Trust, Handsworth Parish Church, St Paul’s Church and Legacy WM.
+The Lunar Society worked with a host of partners to deliver the Bicentenary project, including History West Midlands, Birmingham City Council, The Library of Birmingham, Birmingham Museums Trust, the University of Birmingham, Assay Office Birmingham, the Jewellery Quarter Development Trust, Handsworth Parish Church, St Paul’s Church and Legacy WM.